-Diabetes affects your entire body that includes your teeth as well.
+Diabetes affect oral health and your entire body including your teeth as well.
 Not many are aware that there is a strong link between diabetes and oral health issues.
 While being diabetic, an individual takes extra care of the liver, heart, and even muscles, ensuring problems are caused.
 But, improper management of blood sugar often leads to many complications, and here we will discuss how it is going to affect oral health.

-Concerning oral health and diabetes link, improper management of blood sugar levels can lead to white blood cells' disoriented functioning.
-When the WBCs become weak, the fighting capacity reduces, causing infections in your mouth and gums.
-There is a misconception of diabetes causing infections or cavities or tooth decay, or any oral issues.
-But it is the improper management of blood sugar levels that cause these oral health concerns.
+Concerning oral health and diabetes link, improper management of blood sugar levels can lead to white blood cells’ disoriented functioning.
+When the WBCs become weak, their fighting capacity reduces, causing infections in your mouth and gums.
+There is a misconception of diabetes causes infections or cavities or tooth decay, or any oral issues.
+But it is the improper management of blood sugar levels that causes these oral health concerns.

 As mentioned earlier, uncontrolled blood sugar levels cause oral health issues such as the following:

 - Mouth dryness: The well-being of the mouth and gums is maintained by saliva, as it actively removes harmful bacteria.
 Also, bacteria fighting agents are low, causing a dry mouth to lead to a breeding ground for bacteria.
 These bacteria would actively create oral issues like soreness, infections, and tooth decay.
 Specific medication for diabetic patients causes dry mouth.
 Ensure that your blood sugar levels are checked so that the mouth is not dry and saliva is produced enough to protect the teeth and the gums.

 - Gingivitis and periodontal disease: Gingivitis is a condition where an individual suffers from bleeding gums.
 This condition is painful and uncomfortable.
 Gums infections can get quicker and severe in a diabetic patient because the blood vessels thicken, including the mouth.
 Due to this, the chances of infections are high resulting in gum diseases.